k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

 - Adding the PAYMENT_METHOD column to the PAYMENT table in the Development environment.
 This column did not exist in the PAYMENT table of the Production environment.

-Adding new LU tables, and adding new columns to an LU table are described in more detail below:
+The addition of both new LU tables and new columns to an LU table is described in more detail below:

   #### Adding a New LU Table